-- 1. Follow steps 1 4 of the Burning Video to a Data DVD procedure. - Select Consumer DVD from the Output Format drop-down list.
+- Follow steps 1 4 of the Burning Video to a Data DVD or an Uncompressed Format DVD procedure. - Select Consumer DVD from the Output Format drop-down list.
 Two new columns are displayed: Video Source and Audio Source. (see no. 1 below).